VictoriaMetrics/VictoriaMetrics/README.md

      Interval for checking for changes in http endpoint service discovery.
 This works only if http_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#http_sd_configs for details (default 1m0s)
   -promscrape.kubernetes.apiServerTimeout duration
-     How frequently to reload the full state from Kubernetes API server (default 30m0s) -promscrape.kubernetesSDCheckInterval duration
+     How frequently to reload the full state from Kubernetes API server (default 30m0s) -promscrape.kubernetes.attachNodeMetadataAll
+     Whether to set attach_metadata.node=true for all the kubernetes_sd_configs at -promscrape.config .
+It is possible to set attach_metadata.node=false individually per each kubernetes_sd_configs .
+See https://docs.victoriametrics.com/sd_configs.html#kubernetes_sd_configs
+  -promscrape.kubernetesSDCheckInterval duration
      Interval for checking for changes in Kubernetes API server.
 This works only if kubernetes_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#kubernetes_sd_configs for details (default 30s)
   -promscrape.kumaSDCheckInterval duration